-A definition of the categories of each rating as at December 2, 2021 from each rating agency's website is outlined in Appendix II to this Annual Information Form.
+A definition of the categories of each rating as at November 30, 2023 from each rating agency's website is outlined in Appendix II to this Annual Information Form.
 Further information may be obtained from the applicable rating agency.
-S&P, Moody's and DBRS each have a stable outlook on BMO's long-term credit ratings and Fitch has a negative outlook.
+S&P, Moody's, DBRS and Fitch each have a stable outlook on BMO's long-term credit ratings.